defisym/OpenFusionExamples/Extensions/SteamworksAPI/ToInstall/Files/Help/SteamworksAPI/SteamworksAPI.md

 Alternative Steamworks object, compatible (maybe) with ten-years-old original one.

+If you want to drop the compatibility, you can disable the macro `CompatibleWithSteamworksObject` in `SteamInclude.h` then use `steam_api.dll` directly.

 ## Update SDK

 as lib file will use steam_api.dll by default, which is conflict with built-in ones, so we need to modify it to load new ones...